OpenFn/docs/docs/contribute/openfn-roadmap.md

 ## Our approach to product development

-At OpenFn, we follw the [Shape Up approach](https://basecamp.com/shapeup) to help our small engineering team build _meaningul_ products and features faster without compomising on quality.
+At OpenFn, we follow the [Shape Up approach](https://basecamp.com/shapeup) to help our small engineering team build _meaningul_ products and features faster without compomising on quality.
 With Shape Up in place, we typcially commit to _projects_ that can be delivered in a 4-6 week period with multiple releases